pl-share/MPSN/README.md

 ```
 ## Acknowledgement

-This work builds on many of the excellent works:
+This work builds on the excellent work:
 - [FCHD-Fully-Convolutional-Head-Detector](https://github.com/aditya-vora/FCHD-Fully-Convolutional-Head-Detector) by Aditya Vora